awhicks/CS-3704-S23/_info/software.md

 Therefore we strongly suggest that if you have a Windows environment, you install the Windows Subsystem for Linux (WSL) and then follow the instructions under Linux/WSL.

-If you are unable to install WSL because of limitations on your machine, please reach out to the course staff via Slack using the [#help-windows](https://ucsb-cs156-f22.slack.com/archives/C0449GYQKKJ) channel on Slack.
+If you are unable to install WSL because of limitations on your machine, please reach out to the course staff via email.
 In that case, we will try to find an alternative for you.

 ## Recommended for Ubuntu Linux / WSL Users

-Instructions for installing Windows Subsystem for Linux (WSL), as well as environment setup instructions for Ubuntu systems, is available here: [https://ucsb-cs156.github.io/topics/windows_wsl/](https://ucsb-cs156.github.io/topics/windows/windows_wsl.html)
+Instructions for installing Windows Subsystem for Linux (WSL), as well as environment setup instructions for Ubuntu systems, is available here: [https://ucsb-cs156.github.io/topics/windows_wsl/](https://awhicks.github.io/topics/windows/windows_wsl.html)

-Native Ubuntu users (those not using Ubuntu through WSL) can skip the Windows-specific setup and go directly to [Install / Update Git on WSL](https://ucsb-cs156.github.io/topics/windows/windows_wsl.html#install--update-git-on-wsl) and follow all instructions from there on.
+Native Ubuntu users (those not using Ubuntu through WSL) can skip the Windows-specific setup and go directly to [Install / Update Git on WSL](https://awhicks.github.io/topics/windows/windows_wsl.html#install--update-git-on-wsl) and follow all instructions from there on.

 The following programs will be installed in the above guide: